aramisgithub/questpresentation/document.md

   weapons, and a final test is proposed.
 Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles;
   a seemingly impossible task.

+## Comparison

+- Mulan

+    - Much more dramatic

+    - Not very patient or mature

+- Odyssey

+    - Very mature way to handle situation

+    - Cunning

+- Implies that Odysseus is mature and clever, while Mulan's plan is just brute fore with a bit of disguising

 # Return with the elixir